Not All Urethane Is Equal: Quick Urethane Chemistry

 Urethane has gained its reputation as one of the toughest and most versatile polymers known to date.
 From the mining, automotive, and oil industries all the way over to the skateboard wheel and gym equipment manufacturers; urethane has proven itself as a reliable material for many decades.
 What exactly is urethane, though, and are all urethanes the same?

 MDI’s and TDI’s are what are known as diisocyanates or the monomers of polyurethanes.
 MDI stands for methylene diphenyl diisocyanate and TDI stands for toluene diisocyanate.
-Both MDI and TDI diisocyanates combined make up 90% of the overall diisocyanate market and their major use is in the manufacture of polyurethanes (1).
-In order to make a polyurethane prepolymer, one has to react a diisocyanate (MDI or TDI) with a polyol.
-A polyol is what could be referred to as the “backbone” of a polyurethane molecule and is where most of a urethane’s physical properties are derived from.
-For example, lets come back to a type of urethane we mentioned earlier; a PTMEG polyether.
-PTMEG (polytetramethylene ether glycol) is a polyol or backbone that is used in high performance urethane systems.
-To produce a PTMEG polyether prepolymer, PTMEG is reacted with TDI’s (see reaction below).
+Both MDI and TDI diisocyanates combined makeup 90% of the overall diisocyanate market.
+And, their major use is in the manufacture of polyurethanes (1).
+In order to make a polyurethane prepolymer, one has to react to a diisocyanate (MDI or TDI) with a polyol.
+We could refer to a polyol as the “backbone” of a polyurethane molecule and it is where most of a urethane’s physical properties take root.
+For example, let’s come back to a type of urethane we mentioned earlier; a PTMEG polyether.
+PTMEG (polytetramethylene ether glycol) is a polyol or backbone whose usage is common in high-performance urethane systems.
+To produce a PTMEG polyether prepolymer, PTMEG needs to react with TDI’s (see reaction below).

 - MDI, TDI and the Polyurethane Industry. (n.d.).
 Retrieved from https://catalogimages.wiley.com/images/db/pdf/0471958123.01.pdf